progayk/vuepress-project/docs/vuejs2_course/state-management-with-vuex.md

 ![state management 2](../images/state-management-2.png)

-One bus could quicly become crowded with `$emit`s and `$on`s.
+One bus could quickly become crowded with `$emit`s and `$on`s.
 In the end, there will be a lot of code in this instance.
 Maybe, it's not the best solution...
 It's also gives us another problem: changes are hard to crack.
-Since we will be reaching that instance from all over the project it will be hard to understand which event is listened and changed from which part of the application.
+Since we will be reaching that instance from all over the project it will be hard to understand which event is listened and changed by which component of the application.
 Though, it's a very good tool that we can use in medium sized applications.
 But for the large applications it might not be the best tool.

 Let's a have a look at **Vuex**.
-What is it? and, it offers us when a big project set up is needed.
+What is it? and, what it offers us when a big project set up is needed.

 ## Understand the "Centralized State"

 It resembles to `Redux`.
 It's written by the Vue.js core team.
 Vuex has the idea of *Central Store* where the state is stored.
 We have one file to store the state of our application.
 It does not mean that some components can not have their own state.
-If it is not needed it is not needed to store the component state info.
+If it is not needed you don't have to store the component state with Vuex.

 ![state management 3](../images/state-management-3.png)